confortiantonio/artemis-test-case-2022-04/README.md

 ### STEP 1
 Clean and start broker

-Start producer: ./tickerplan-prd-brk_7.9.0.sh
+Start producer: ./tickerplan-prd-brk_7.9.0.sh -> as expected, only one message with key 0 is written on queue lvq and the messages with key 1 are updated

-Start CMS consumer: ./tickerplan-cns-TICKERPLAN-LVQ-prefetch-1.sh  -> Messages in the lvq queue no longer update
+Start CMS consumer: ./tickerplan-cns-TICKERPLAN-LVQ-prefetch-1.sh  -> the arrival of the message with key 0 and the updates of the messages with key 1 are expected: the updates of the messages with key 1 are not received and messages in the lvq queue no longer update

 ### STEP2
 Clean e start broker